Chaos Corona for Cinema 4D

 With your geometry imported, we convert the scene to a proper Corona setup.
 You'll learn about the outliner, UVW tags, and grouping geometry.
 The key step here is using Corona's Convert Scene function to transform all materials into Corona physical materials, plus a fix for the opacity issue that turns everything black.
 We finish by adding Corona Sky and Sun for environment lighting.

 Learn to create Corona cameras from your viewport and understand the camera activation toggle that catches everyone out.
-We achieve proper two-point perspective using rotation zero combined with film offset, then set up three cameras for street view, corner view, and interior shots.
-You'll also add invisible rectangle lights behind windows to lift your interior lighting.
+We achieve proper two-point perspective by setting rotation to zero and using film offset instead.
+You'll set up three cameras — street view, corner view, and interior — then adjust focal lengths from 28mm wide shots to longer lenses for detail views.

 A deep dive into UV editing with box projection — the technique you'll use for 90% of architectural textures.
 The workflow is isolate, UV edit, polygon mode, assign box projection, then scale your UV island to control texture size.
 We use the Cosmos browser to apply chevron flooring, wall paint, wood panels, grass, asphalt, and roof tiles, with tips on using bump over displacement.